 - 28. The Council will ensure it has adequate though not excessive cash resources, borrowing arrangements, overdraft or standby facilities to enable it at all times to have the level of funds available to it which are necessary for the achievement of its business/service objectives. - 29.
 Summarised cash flow forecasts will be provided on a quarterly basis to the Treasury Management Group.
 Detailed daily cash flow forecasts will be maintained by the Loans Officer.
 These forecasts will be used as the basis for ensuring adequate cash resources are available in order to support the Council's objectives. - 30.
 The Senior Accountant (Pensions & Treasury Management) or Investments Officer may approve fixed term investments up to 365 days.
-Longer periods require permission from either the Service Director (Finance & Procurement), the Group
+Longer periods require permission from either the Service Director (Finance & Procurement) or the Group

-Manager (Financial Strategy & Compliance) or the Group Manager (Financial Management) and must comply with the relevant treasury management limits.
+Manager (Financial Services) and must comply with the relevant treasury management limits.